Donkey Kong Country: Conception

-Rare assembled a team of 12, the largest in their history at that point, and development began.
-Nintendo was skeptical of Rare's approach to graphics, concerned it would make the game unplayable.
+Rare assembled a team of 12, the largest in their history at that point, and development began in mid-1993.
+Nintendo was sceptical of Rare's approach to graphics, concerned it would make the game unplayable.
 Early in development, Mayles and other developers presented a demo to Nintendo staff in Japan.
-One in attendance, the Game Boy creator Gunpei Yokoi, felt the game "looked too 3D", but Mayles said Donkey Kong creator, Shigeru Miyamoto, was supportive and gave Rare his approval.
+One in attendance, the Game Boy creator Gunpei Yokoi, felt the game "looked too 3D", but Mayles said Miyamoto was supportive and gave Rare his approval.
+Nintendo codenamed the project "Country" (based on Rare's location in Twycross), leading to the title Donkey Kong Country.
+Other titles considered included Rumble in the Jungle, Monkey Mayhem, and Donkey Kong and the Golden Bananas.
 Donkey Kong Country was the first Donkey Kong game that was neither directed nor produced by Miyamoto, who was working on Super Mario World 2: Yoshi's Island (1995).
 Miyamoto was still involved with the project and Rare said he provided crucial input.

 Nintendo is usually highly protective of their intellectual properties, but was relatively uninvolved with Donkey Kong Country, leaving most of the work to Rare.
 Programmer Brendan Gunn noted that the Stampers worked to shield the team from outside influence.
 Rare spent 18 months developing Donkey Kong Country from an initial concept to a finished game, and according to product manager Dan Owsen, 20 people worked on it in total.
 It cost an estimated US$1 million to produce, and Rare said that it had the most man hours ever invested in a video game at the time, 22 years.
 The team worked 12–16-hours every day of the week.
 Gunn said that the team was under significant pressure from the Stampers and to finish the game in time for Thanksgiving due to Nintendo's competition with Sega.